Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-12-30-Covid-cocktails-4.md

 It had separated into a yellow spongy foam on top of liquid, but easily whisked back together.
 Poured to a glass, added my shot.
-It was at once thicker and lighter than its store-bought counterparts.
-Very tasty.
+It was at once thicker and lighter than its store-bought counterparts, and less cloyingly-sweet.
+The rum nicely complemented the creamy egg flavors.

 On the other hand, I was queasy for days... but that could be general Christmas dinner self-destruction.
+Again, caveat bibitor.

 ### Basics with Babish / Greg from How To Drink Crossover video